Far-Beyond-Pulsar/docs/public/docs/core-concepts/field-registry-system.md

 When the system encounters a custom field with matching `ui_key`, it calls the registered renderer with the field label, type-erased value pointer, and GPUI context.
 The renderer casts the pointer back to the concrete type and returns custom UI elements.

+> [!WARNING]
-> **Implementation Detail:** The current implementation displays read-only values.
+> The current implementation displays read-only values.
 Future iterations will integrate bound field entities that wrap edits in undo/redo commands and synchronize changes back to the scene database.
 The infrastructure for this exists—the getter/setter methods on Component—but the UI binding layer is not yet complete.

 ### Composite Field Rendering